henrynoyes/birdcam/README.md

 ## Lightweight Motion Detection

 In order to comply with the weak compute power of the raspberry pi, the motion detection is triggered by a simple subtraction of consecutive frames as shown below.
+The mean square difference in pixels triggers the motion threshold

 <img src='static/light_modec.png'>

-With the mean square difference in pixels triggering the motion threshold